Ticino (river): Val Bedretto

 Val Bedretto, a narrow alpine valley named after the village of Bedretto, culminates in Nufenen Pass, (Passo della Novena, Nufenen Pass), at 2478 m located between Pizzo Gallina (north, 3060 m) and Nufenenstock (south, 2865 m).
 The road up the valley is fairly straight until it approaches the pass, where the nine hairpin turns start.

 The Ticino originates on both sides, north and south, of the Nufenenstock: A smaller tributary originates from a small mountain lake south of the Nufenenstock and north of the Piccolo Corno Gries (2928 m) below the Passo del Corno at 2484 m in the short valley of the same name.
 Until the beginning of the 20th century the Valaisinne Gries Glacier was still flowing over the Corno Pass into the Val Corno!

 Both spring areas converges about where the hairpins of the eastern pass road begins to circumvent about 700 m in altitude.
 Through the passes and over the Nufenenstock runs the border between the cantons of Valais and Ticino.

-A paved road constructed in 1964 goes over the Passo della Novena and after some ten hairpins down about 500 m in altitude on its western side and then through the Ägenental in northeasten direction ultimately leading to the Obergoms, the upper half of the valley of the uppermost part the Rhône course.
+A paved road constructed in 1964 goes over the Passo della Novena and after some ten hairpins down about 500 m in altitude on its western side and then through the Ägenental in the northeastern direction ultimately leading to the Obergoms, the upper half of the valley of the uppermost part the Rhône course.
 While the lower part of the Valais speaks French, the upper part speaks its particular Highest Alemannic dialect, the Walliser German, the population of Ticino speaks Italian.

 Subsequently, the Ticino becomes a mountain brook flowing straight down the valley to the hamlet of All'Acqua or All'Acqua Ospizio at 1614 m, named for the hospice for travellers located there near the previous end of a drivable road in former centuries.
 Currently, it is a base for skiing and hiking.
 Further down eastwards the small villages of Ronco at 1476 m and finally Bedretto (1402 m) and Villa Bedretto appear.

 Below Bedretto the Ri di Cristallina, "Cristallina stream", a right tributary from the Val Torta, joins the Ticino at Ossasco, and further down the valley, Fontana is the lowest village in Val Bedretto.
 The entire area is laced with hiking trails and mountain huts.
 The valley is subject to avalanches and snow can remain on the ground as late as September.